 Deleting orphan records after delta data migration

 When you delete records, you cannot do a hard delete.
-Soft deletion is the official method for all the applications.
+Soft deletion is the official method for all applications.
 Hard delete is possible only for nonadministrative tasks that are permitted during DDM.
 However, with this procedure, you can hard-delete orphan records.

 When deleting orphan records, consider the following: